JPPOL-PUP/.github/WAY_OF_CODE.md

 For external reviews (PR's from people outside the PUP team), will **Readability improvements / low readability** be blocking.

 ## Naming Conventions
+The general naming conventions we follow in the PUP team.
+As we only support Scala and Node (typescript), the conventions are for these two languages.

 ### Scala:
 - No underscore
 - Classes: PascalCase
 - Files: PascalCase
-- Traits: prefix with T, eg TVehicle (exception to common convention)
+- Traits: prefix with T, e.g. TVehicle (exception to common convention)
 - Abstract classes: prefix with Abstract, AbstractVehicle
 - Package: one word, all lower case
 - Variable (val): camelCase